img-responsive

 Track Organizers

-Track #4: Robust Cross-View Matching
+Track #4: Cross-View Matching

 This track aims at the development of models for robust cross-view matching, specifically for scenarios where input data is captured from drastically different viewpoints, such as aerial (drone or satellite) and ground-level images.